kalsangzero/kalsangzero/README.md

 - 👋 Hi, I’m @kalsangzero
-- 👀 I’m interested in making an App that could bring people closer through Tasks.
+-     Frontend Developer comfortable with JavaScript, React, Next.js
+-     in combination with Node.js, API-Routing, PostgreSQL, Figma, Github.
+Other Challenges are welcome.
-- 🌱 I’m currently Bench-Learning.
+- 🌱 I’m currently doing a project called Notic
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Notic
-- 📫 How to reach me ...
+- 📫 How to reach me ... kaltse000@gmail.com

 <!---
 kalsangzero/kalsangzero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.